Daniel1of1/license/README.md

 license
 =======

+####Warning: Please note the version number, this is in no way 'production' ready... but should work as expected/ intended ... ie a convenient little cli

 ####TODO: much better docs

 ###a port / rip-off of [lice](https://github.com/jcarbaugh/lice) by [jcarbaugh](https://github.com/jcarbaugh), largely done as a (node/javascript) learning exercise.